TreadSoftly/Projects/SIGINT_Ants.md

 ## Exposed (Post Fixed) - Wire came free/loosened from the traces

-Cold solder fixed it.
-Why did it work again?
+A quick cold solder fixed it right up.
+But the question remains: Why did it work again?
 How can we measure its functionality beyond the simple 'plug and play'?

 <p align="center">
   <img src="https://github.com/TreadSoftly/Projects/assets/121847455/851f1784-e2df-48b5-9f4f-fa8e7f7e1687" width="50%" height="50%">